 Recipients must comply with the requirements of the Age Discrimination Act of 1975, Pub.
-L. No. 94-135 (1975) (codified as amended at Title 42, U.S. Code, section 6101 et seq.), which prohibits discrimination on the basis of age in any program or activity receiving federal financial assistance.
+L. No. 94-135 (1975) (codified as amended at Title 42, U.S. Code, section 6101 et seq.), which prohibits discrimination based on age in any program or activity receiving federal financial assistance.